Kalmat/WeatherStationQt/README.md

 - It will automatically show up when you run the application for the first time
 - From outside the script: Running wconfig as stand-alone application
-- While the script is running: Press 'm' key or click and hold right mouse button to access Quick Options menu
+- While the script is running: Right-click on the tray icon and select "Open Settings"
 - (Strongly NOT recommended) manually changing settings.json

 You may want to look for and play around with: